pelahi/VELOCIraptor-STF/stf/doc/getting.rst

             ``LONGINT="on"``

     * Adjust **NBodylib** Particle class data precision and memory footprint
-        * Do not store the mass as all particles are the same mass ``NOMASS="on"``
+        * Do not store the mass as all particles are the same mass. :strong:`WARNING`: :emphasis:`This is not fully implement for all types of input and requires further testing, use with caution.`
+            ``NOMASS="on"``
         * Use single precision to store positions,velocities, and possibly other internal properties ``SINGLEPARTICLEPRECISION="on"``